reldrid3/kickstarter-analysis/README.md

 =COUNTIFS(Kickstarter!$D:$D,"<"&$B2,Kickstarter!$F:$F,"successful",Kickstarter!$R:$R,$K$2)
 ```

+After counting the data, a line graph with the results was created, as shown in Figure 2.

 #### Figure 2
 ![This is a graph of the outcomes (successful, failed, and canceled) of all Kickstarter projects in the Plays subcategory, correlated with their set goal, sorted into ranges of mostly $5000 increments.](/Resources/Outcomes_vs_Goals.png)